 Looking back up the stage right stairs and out to the south exit passageway.
 Photo: Bill Counter - 2016

-Bar storage in a room at the bottom of the stairs.
-Photo: Bill Counter - 2024
+Kitchen and a walk-in in a room at the bottom of the stairs.
+Photo: Bill Counter - 2026

 In the trap room, looking back down the short hall to the stairs.
-A mystery room on the left, bar storage on the right.
+Beverage boxes and water heaters on the left, kitchen and walk-in on the right.
 Take a left at the exit sign for the stairs.
 Photo: Bill Counter - 2024

-Several small dressing rooms are along the upstage wall, on the left.
 Stairs up to the stage left side of the stage are straight ahead.
-The right wall is at the proscenium line.
-Musicians rooms, pit access, and yet more dressing rooms are farther off to the right, under the auditorium.
+To the left of that corridor, the door to dressing room B2 has been sealed but there's another going to the hall beyond.
+The door to the right with the gate, formerly dressing room B1, is now a carpenter's shop.
+Musicians rooms, pit access, and chorus rooms are off to the right, under the auditorium.
 The trap room ceiling is now finished but originally the entire stage area was trappable.

 An elevation of the stage left wall that's seen in the photo above.
 It's a detail from from drawing #9310.
 The center door with the exit sign leads to the stairs up to the stage.

 The bar on the upstage wall of the trap room.
-The area behind the bar and on either side are dressing rooms.
+The opening behind it, originally to dressing room B5, was widened at some point.
+To the sides are dressing rooms B6 and B4.
 Photo: Bill Counter - 2024

 A half elevation of the trap room's upstage wall from the plans in the Huntington Library collection.
 In this, from drawing #9310, we get the stage right half with two and a half of the five dressing room doors shown.
 Also on the drawing are some stage framing details.

-Looking back to the stage right end of the trap room.
+The stage right end of the trap room.
 The stairs up are down the little hall through the doorway with the exit sign.
+Dressing room B8 is to the right of the corridor, B9 to the left.
+These two rooms are seen in the next two photos.
 Photo: Bill Counter - 2016

-A wider view to the stage right end of the room.
+Another view to the stage right end of the room.
 That door on the left wall goes forward through the proscenium wall into the larger dressing rooms.
-Photo: Bill Counter - 2024
+The second doorway is the dressing room B9 seen in the previous photo.
+Photo: Bill Counter - 2026

 An elevation of one of the two doors on the trap room's west side going through the proscenium wall.
 It's from drawing #9310 on the Huntington's site.